immersive-insiders/StarterProject_MetaSDK_URP/README.md

 - All the examples scenes can be found under the Assets/Samples folder.

 NOTE:
-Make sure to change the Company Name and Product Name under player settings.
+- Make sure to change the Company Name and Product Name under player settings.
+- If you see pink materials you can easily correct it by selecting, Edit → Rendering → Materials → Convert Selected Built-in Materials to URP